Bigpoe/BackloggeryAddGames/README.md

 ## To do

-- Re-factor the method for adding games in 'simple mode'.
-- Enable option to choose between simple and detailed method.
+- Find a way to create portable version

 ## Version 1.0.0

-## Instructions for Mac users
+## Instructions

 ### Run script from command line